vlang/tccbin/README.md

 In this case please create a PR to help us improve it.
 Please try finding lacked header files in [this](http://download.savannah.gnu.org/releases/tinycc/winapi-full-for-0.9.27.zip) official full version of tcc, or releases of [MinGW64](https://sourceforge.net/projects/mingw-w64/).
 For most cases the ported headers should just work nicely.
 However, small modification is sometimes needed to make them work with V.

 ## How is it made? / What are the differences from original tcc?
-Besides later modifications shown in this branch's commit history, the initial was made following these steps.
+The initial was made following these steps.

 (1) Collect tcc source code ([tar.gz](https://repo.or.cz/tinycc.git/snapshot/53d815b8a0364a85b66c3b37884fca087b923267.tar.gz) or [zip](https://repo.or.cz/tinycc.git/snapshot/53d815b8a0364a85b66c3b37884fca087b923267.zip)) and compile it with [latest MinGW32](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/8.1.0/threads-posix/dwarf/i686-8.1.0-release-posix-dwarf-rt_v6-rev0.7z), just following steps in `doc\tcc-win32.txt`.